bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 After creating the source site, remote project metadata and member roles (for which access has been granted) can be accessed using the *Synchronize* link.
-Additionally if the remote Source site is synchronized with multiple Target Sites, information about those other Target sites will be synchronized as well an displayed as *Peer Sites*.
+Additionaly if the remote Source site is synchronized with multiple Target Sites, information about those other Target sites will be synchronized as well an displayed as *Peer Sites*.